|

 in the Western Hemisphere (282 feet below sea level).
 The

-average high temperature during the day in November is a very
+average high temperature during the day in October is a

-mild 76 degrees, followed by cooler nights at around 50 degrees!
+mild (for Death Valley!)
+92 degrees, followed by cooler nights at around 60 degrees!

 This is the dramatic landscape we will find ourselves visiting

-photograph the nocturnal beauty of Death Valley!
-We will photograph
+- to photograph the nocturnal beauty of Death Valley!
+We will

-around Furnace Creek Ranch, and such sites as the Ghost town
+photograph around Furnace Creek Ranch, and such sites as the

 and the majestic Sand Dunes near Stovepipe Wells, near the